 We love the sunshine and are sure you do too but prolonged exposure could lead to an unpleasant experience.
 Sun poisoning, heat stroke and sunburn can all be prevented.
 Using sunscreen and reapplying regularly is vital to prevent sunburn.
 Bring a hat and t-shirt to wear or sit under an umbrella if you feel like you are getting to much sun but aren't ready to leave the beach.
 It is important to stay HYDRATED!
 Freeze water bottles the night before your beach trip, as they melt you will have ice cold refreshing water throughout your beach day.

 It is extremely important to follow and understand warning flags at the beach.
 Warning flags are not only for your safety but for the safety of the lifeguards on duty.
 Make sure to watch for flags, know what they stand for and respect them.
-Red means DO NOT swim due to heavy currents, undertows and/or dangerous surf.
-Yellow means exercise extreme caution.
+RED means do not swim due to heavy currents, undertows and/or dangerous surf.
+YELLOW means exercise extreme caution.
 Even if you don't see large waves there could be rip currents and undertows that are very dangerous.
 Always check with a lifeguard if you are unsure about conditions.

 Most beach areas have light afternoon rain storms which are nothing to worry about but occasionally severe weather alerts are issued.
-It is important to pay attention to any weather warnings issued by NOAA or local authorities such as the lifeguard on duty or a weather app.
+It is important to pay attention to any weather warnings issued by local authorities such as the lifeguard on duty or a weather app.

 If you are alerted of a potential thunder storm with the possibility of lightening, seek cover immediately.
-Make sure you aren't in the water during a thunder storm especially if lightening is involved.
-The National Weather Service recommends waiting 30 minutes before returning to the beach after hearing the last crack of thunder from a storm.
+Make sure you aren't in the water during a thunderstorm.
+The National Weather Service recommends waiting 30 minutes before returning to the beach after hearing the last crack of thunder.

-As much as we would like to ignore it, the ocean is home to an abundance of sea life and some can be dangerous.
+As much as we would like to ignore it, the ocean is home to an abundance of sea life and some can be harmful or even dangerous.
 Make sure you're doing your part to prevent any negative situations from happening.
-Try not to swim near fishing piers where bigger fish feed, avoid swimming during evening hours, avoid wearing bright colored garments and shiny jewelry that might look like fish scales when in the water, exercise caution when swimming sandbars near steep drop offs and most of all, stay aware of your surroundings while swimming in the ocean.
+Try not to swim near fishing piers where bigger fish feed, avoid swimming during evening hours, avoid wearing bright colored garments and shiny jewelry that might look like fish scales when in the water, exercise caution when swimming on sandbars near steep drop offs and most of all, stay aware of your surroundings while swimming in the ocean.